close2/csv/README.md

  or the csv-String is invalid.
 This may for instance happen if the csv-String ends with a quoted String without the end-quote (`textEndDelimiter`) string.
 * `csvSettingsDetector`: must be an object which extends from `CsvSettingsDetector`.
-There is a simple implementation which simply uses the first occurrence of a list of possible values as value.
+There implementation simply selects the first occurrence of a list of possible values as value.

  ```dart
  var d = new FirstOccurrenceSettingsDetector(eols: ['\r\n', '\n'],